-Are you working towards an animal or conservation based qualification?
+Are you working towards an animal or conservation based degree?
 We are open to take students who are looking to work on projects or research in areas including, but not limited to, wildlife behavior and zoology, diets and nutrition, the rehabilitation process, illegal wildlife trade, and conservation.
 Simply email us with your proposed study or project, we can then assess whether we can accommodate your plan.

 Animal-based studies students stay on-site and are provided with 3 meals a day.
+Typically, the duration of such internships are semester (3 months) or half-year (6 month) in duration.
 As each study will have different needs, please let our staff know what you require.

-We ask that students follow all of our volunteer policies.
+Student interns and researchers follow the same rules and policies of our volunteers.
 Please read through our policy section at the back of this guide thoroughly so you are prepared.